 Obviously, leaving an exposed flame outside isn't a good idea, but modern technology means faux LED candles (available on Amazon) (opens in new tab) are looking more realistic than ever before.
 These designs shown above have a flickering flame effect that's so realistic we can barely tell the difference.

 Layer some outdoor string lights into your Halloween porch decor too – fixed around your doorframe they'll only add to the welcoming vibe.

 10. Go all out with an oversized garland

 When it comes to Halloween decor, it really is a case of 'go big or go home', and this entrance certainly goes for the former.

-The larger than life, oversized garland in this space by @featherfluffandflings is an attention grabber to say the least.
-With ghosts, maple leaves, berries, bells and even a bundle of pumpkins, this porch has all you need for a spooktacular welcome home.
+The larger-than-life, oversized garland in this space by @featherfluffandflings (opens in new tab) is an attention grabber to say the least.
+With ghosts, maple leaves, berries, bells and a no-carve pumpkin display below, this porch has all you need for a spooktacular welcome home.